BykaWF/SpringSecurityGuide/README.md

 ### PermitAll()
 With Basic Auth we should be authorized to any resourse.
 But if we want to have resources were any user can be without any permission.
 Please refer to the [`PermitAll() branch`](https://github.com/BykaWF/SpringSecurityGuide/tree/PermitAll).

+### Multiple Security Configuration
+Do you want to use different types of authentication? please refer to the [`Multiple Security branch`](https://github.com/BykaWF/SpringSecurityGuide/tree/MultipleConfiguration).